“The Village Schoolmaster” by Oliver Goldsmith

 The villagers highly admire the schoolmaster for his knowledge, wisdom, and moral integrity.
 They recognize his skills in writing, arithmetic, land measurement, and predicting seasons and tides.
 Even the parish priest respects his debating abilities.
 The villagers are amazed by his long, impressive, and scholarly words, and they wonder how one man could possess so much learning.
 The schoolmaster represents the ideal teacher in the eyes of the rural community, combining knowledge with discipline and ethical conduct.

-5. What qualities make the schoolmaster an admirable figure?
+5. What qualities make the schoolmaster an admirable figure according to the poem "The Village Schoolmaster" by Oliver Goldsmith?

 Answer: